Anne Mosle, Vice President and Executive Director

 Mosle is an active contributor to the Aspen Institute policy leadership team committed to tackling the issues of inequality and opportunity in the United States.
 She has authored and contributed to numerous publications, including the Shriver Report: A Woman’s Nation Pushes Back from the Brink; Two Generations, One Future; First Focus Big Ideas; and Top 10 for 2Gen Policy Ideas and Principles to Advance Two-Generation Efforts; and she is a regular contributor to the Huffington Post.

-Prior to the Aspen Institute, Mosle served as a vice president and officer of the W.K.
+Prior to the Aspen Institute, Mosle served as a vice president and executive officer of the W.K.
 Kellogg Foundation (WKKF), where she was on the executive team and oversaw $140 million in investments annually.
 Mosle led the creation of WKKF’s Family Economic Security Portfolio and launch of their Mission-Driven Investing program.
 In addition, Mosle was responsible for the Civic and Philanthropic Portfolio and New Mexico place-based investments.

 Mosle is recognized as an innovator in the women’s philanthropic movement.
 Beginning in 2000, she served as the president of the Washington Area Women’s Foundation, spearheading seven years of record growth and driving a national effort to elevate the role of women philanthropists in communities.
 She was also the lead architect of their nationally recognized grantmaking initiative, Stepping Stones, to build the financial independence of women and families.